EAS Valve Block Renew

 Noting the orientation of the solenoid covers, remove the five on top and two underneath the block.

-The solenoid bases are held in by two flat head screws each.
 Remove each of the solenoids and place them with their corresponding covers for safe-keeping.
+Alternatively, number them as you did for the solenoid covers.

 As you remove each solenoid base, note the two o-rings underneath.

-Turn the block over to remove the final two solenoids, and the four allen-head bolts that hold the diaphragm block in place.
+Turn the block over to remove the final two solenoids, and the four Allen-head bolts that hold the diaphragm block in place.

 The inlet solenoid and diaphragm block removed.
 Don’t lose that spring.

-Removing the old o-ring from the diaphragm.
+Remove the old diaphragm and o-ring from the diaphragm block.

 Gently remove the metal cap from the diaphragm.

-At the other end of the valve block, remove the four allen head bolts.
+At the other end of the valve block, remove the four Allen head bolts.

-Remove the valves and o-rings.
+Remove the NRV’s and o-rings.

 Turning the block on its side, prise out each of the collets with a small flat screwdriver blade.